Guilty by a Ruby Necklace

 My chest tightened.
 The walls felt like they were closing in.
 I needed someone to tell me I wasn't losing my grip on reality.

-I stumbled into the bathroom and shoved the door shut, locking it.
 My fingers slipped on the phone screen to dial my best friend, Valerie.

 She picked up on the second ring.
 "Rosalind?
 You sound awful."